texfaq/texfaq.github.io/FAQ-conditional.md

 containing all the `figure` and `table` environments, and the `\chapter` and `\section` commands, from the document being processed.
-The new file `foobar.tex` is generated in the course of an otherwise ordinary run on the ''master'' document.
+The new file `foobar.tex` is generated in the course of an otherwise ordinary run on the "master" document.
 The package provides a good number of other facilities, including (numeric or labelled) ranges of environments to extract, and an `extract` environment which you can use to create complete